Goldye, Di Shvartze Khaznte/the Black woman Cantor

 But being a woman who chose to sing khazones also exposed Goldye to issues within Orthodox Jewry.
 The phrase "Kol Isha" ("Voice of a woman"), is the historical term which denotes that a woman's singing voice is an inappropriate expression ("ervah") for men to whom she is not related.
 This led to the tradition of separate synagogue seating for women where their voices/prayers could not be heard by men.

-Had Goldye even wanted to pursue a career/life in the synagogue it would not have been possible: even thtake until
+Had Goldye even wanted to pursue a career/life in the synagogue it would not have been possible with the first ordination of women in the Reform and Conservative synagogue not occuring until the 1970s.

 It was the birth of the Yiddish theater in the 1880s which liberated women from the strictures of kol isha creating a secular performance place for them alongside men.
 The Yiddish theater and the subsequent outlets of vaudeville, recording, and radio led to a phalanx of women cantors singing in the traditional male style starting in 1920 with Madame Sophie Kurtzer.
 So with Goldye's 1924 debut, she would seem to be only the second-known woman cantor.
 (Why women would take on a music form which they could not realize in its true context will be addressed in a forthcoming blog series on these forgotten pioneering women cantors.)